telicent-oss/smart-caches-core/docs/security/index.md

 which may make hundreds of thousands/millions of access decisions this can offer significant performance benefits.

-Similarly within an `Authorizer` instance an implementation may wish to cache access decisions for labels that have already been seen in the context of a single request can be taken from cached decisions.
-Remember that an [`Authorizer`](#authorizer) lifecyle is scoped to a single request so implementations **MUST** ensure that decisions are not cached across requests since a users entitlements could change between requests.
+Similarly within an `Authorizer` instance an implementation may wish to cache access decisions for labels that have already been seen in the context of a single request.
+Thus if the same label occurs on many data items that a given request is accessing most of those decisions may be satisified from the cache.
+Remember that an [`Authorizer`](#authorizer) lifecyle is scoped to a single request so implementations **MUST** ensure that decisions are not cached across requests since a user attributes could change between requests.

+For [`AttributeProviders`](#attributesprovider) a plugin implementation may wish to cache user attributes for a short period of time.
+This potentially allows for the same attributes to be used across several requests that occur in short succession, as often users activity in a user facing application will trigger many requests to the underlying applications that provide the data for that application.
+As user attributes are typically retrieved from one/more central services caching those attributes briefly reduces load on the central service, and allows the application to process several requests from a single user attributes request.

-By placing such concerns onto plugin implementations we aim to allow applications to remain unaware of this concern and avoid littering each application with their own caching logic.
+In general by placing caching concerns onto plugin implementations we aim to allow applications to remain unaware of this concern and avoid littering each application with their own caching logic.
+This will allow us to simplify logic across several of our existing applications.

 ### Plugin Dependencies